mumoshu/node-detacher/README.md

 > - Avoid recreating ELB/ALB/NLB when you recreate the Kubernetes cluster
 >   - There's no need to pre-warn your ELB before switching huge production traffic from the old to the new cluster anymore.
 >   - There's no need to wait for DNS to propagate changes in your endpoint that directs the traffic to the LB anymore.

+> Why `externalTrafficPolicy: Local`?
+>
+> It removes an extra hop between the node received the packet on NodePort, and the node that is running the backend pod.

+> Why not use `aws-alb-ingress-controller` with the `IP` target mode that directs the traffic to directory to the `aws-vpc-cni-k8s`-managed Pod/ENI IP?
+>
+> That's because they are prone to sudden failure of pods.
+When a pod is failed while running, you need to wait for ELB until it finishes a few healthcecks and finally mark te pod IP unhealthy until the traffic stops flowing into the failed pod.

 ## Algorithm